whyakari/getProps/README.md

 # GetProps
-> get your pif custom! (google pixel images and asus zenfone firmware)
+> get your pif custom! (google pixel images)

+### About about other custom images
+- zenfone images still in beta and don't work (yet)
+- other images will be added soon.

 ## Usage (Local)
 <details>